boes-matt/slide-puzzle/README.md

 Matts Slide Puzzle
 ==================

-This program is an implementation of the classic slide (number) puzzle.
+This program is an implementation of the classic slide number puzzle.

 Copyright (C) 2012 Matt Boes.
+All rights reserved.

 SlidePuzzle project structure
 -----------------------------